Roma and Sinti in Rumania

 I remember walking here in 1976 next to a thick-set man, by a physique clearly belonging to the German minority in Siebenburgen, the hilly area in the centre of Rumania.
 He had not uttered a word on the train.
 But here he took courage and whispered in Saxon german dialect to me how bad it all was.
 He was the only person we actually had any real contact within those days as everyone knew we were watched by the Securitate.

 Outside the station Andrea is around again, two dirty older boys clearly keeping an eye on the three girls.
 Clearly the leader of the pack she wears a red flower ornament in her hair.
 She has charisma.

 I am told at 12 or 13 they are kicked out by their parents, forcing them to make their own living one way or another.
-Generally they do not go to school but they learn quickly on the street.
-After the horrors of the nazis prosecution Roma and Sinti were again badly suppressed during Ceausescu times.
-Often they were forced to live in the Sovjet style appartmentblocks and work as cleaners at night.
+Generally, they do not go to school but they learn quickly on the street.
+After the horrors of the nazis prosecution, Roma and Sinti were again badly suppressed during Ceausescu times.
+Often they were forced to live in the Sovjet style apartment blocks and work as cleaners at night.
 Now they are still seen as a curse to Rumania.

 The EU wants to turn our country into a refugee camp for Roma

 What I suspected proves to be true, one of the girls is sniffing glue.
 I see her holding a paper bag and the smell is unmistakable.
-A dire price for a moment of oblivion: the glue damages the brains in return for a small high, do they realise this?
-The tell tale signs are already visible in her face.
+A dire price for a moment of oblivion: the glue damages the brains in return for a small high, do they realize this?
+The telltale signs are already visible in her face.